Stop Slacking

 Free for small teams.
 Pay when you grow.

 No credit card required.
-Start with the free tier and upgrade when your team needs more.
+Start free and upgrade when your team needs more.

 Free